Innovative textual research driving positive change

 Our researchers

-The Reading Writing Futures group delivers innovative projects through our extensive professorial team, led by:
+The Reading Writing Futures group delivers innovative projects through our extensive professorial team.

-Professor Ann Vickery is a professor of writing and literature in the School of Communication and Creative Arts.
-Her research interests include social poetics, 20th and 21st century American poetry, Australian poetry, Australian and American modernism, archival methodologies and literary feminisms.
+Professor Ann Vickery is a professor of writing and literature in the School of Communication and Creative Arts, with research interests in social poetics, 20th and 21st century American and Australian poetry, modernism in both countries, archival methodologies and literary feminisms.

-Dr Andrew Dean is a lecturer in writing and literature in the School of Communication and Creative Arts.
-His research areas are in late 19th, 20th, and 21st century world anglophone and American literature.
+Dr Andrew Dean is a lecturer in writing and literature at the School of Communication and Creative Arts, with research focused on late 19th, 20th, and 21st century anglophone and American literature.

 Professor Cassandra Atherton, Associate Head of School, Research